Cape Coast Castle: Trade history

 The large quantity of gold dust found in Ghana was what primarily attracted Europe, and many natives of Cape Coast used this to their advantage.
-In exchange for gold, mahogany, other locally produced goods, and enslaved captives, local Africans received clothing, blankets, spices, sugar, silk and many other items.
-The castle at Cape Coast was a market where these transactions took place.
+In exchange for gold, mahogany, other locally produced goods and enslaved captives, local Africans received clothing, blankets, spices, sugar, silk and many other items.
+The castle at Cape Coast was a market where this barter trade took place.

-At the time enslaved Africans were a valuable commodity in the Americas and elsewhere, and slaves were the main trade in Cape Coast.
-Due to this, many changes were made to Cape Coast Castle.
-One of the alterations was the addition of large underground dungeons that could hold as many as a thousand slaves awaiting export.
-Many European nations flocked to Cape Coast in order to get a foothold in the slave trade.
-The business was very competitive, which led to conflict and for this reason, the castle at Cape Coast changed hands many times during the course of its commercial history.
+At the time, enslaved Africans were a valuable commodity in the Americas and elsewhere, and enslaved people were the main trade in Cape Coast.
+Due to this, many changes were made to the fort.
+One of the alterations was the addition of large, underground dungeons that could hold as many as a thousand enslaved people awaiting export.
+Many European nations flocked to the area in order to get a foothold in the slave trade.
+The business was very competitive, which led to conflict and for this reason, the forts changed hands many times during the course of its commercial history.

 Living conditions

 In Cape Coast Castle, the underground dungeon was a space of terror, death, and darkness.
-This stood as a direct juxtaposition to the European living quarters and commanding heights of the administrative quarters above, who lived relatively luxuriously.
-The basement of this imposing fortress was often the last memory slaves had of their homeland before being shipped off across the Atlantic, as this signified the beginning of their journey.
+This stood as a direct juxtaposition to the European living quarters and commanding heights of the administrative quarters above, whose occupants lived relatively luxuriously.
+The basement of this imposing fortress was often the last experience enslaved people had of their homeland before being shipped off across the Atlantic, as this signified the beginning of their journey.